 (The last one was a joke, by the way. 🙂 )

-When we have answered one question, we start asking the next one.
+When we’ve answered one question, we start asking the next one.
 We spend our lives asking ourselves (and God) when we will peak.
 When will we become successful, accomplished, and recognized?
 When will we finally _______?

 We trudge through life believing we are unbaked, un-started, unsolved messes.

 We wonder when our days/months/years of work will pay off.
-Will your college degree earn you a job?
+Will your college degree lead to a job?
 Will your time serving in Bible study help you become its leader?
 Will your countless piano lessons provide you an opportunity to perform?

 Maybe we just need to learn to be diligent.